Crisis Communication

 “No comment”

 In the court of public opinion, “No comment” means “guilty as charged.”
-Strategic sound bites can keep an organization’s doors open.
+Strategic sound bites can keep your doors open.

 “We will fight this in court, not the press!”

-Your organization cannot afford the months or years for a court case to resolve.
+Your organization cannot afford to wait months or years for a court case to be resolved.
 Use the press to stay in business.

 “The truth will come out!”